The Best Medical Alert Watches of 2026: Expert Reviewed

 Medical Guardian MGMove: Best Overall

 We chose Medical Guardian MGMove as our Best Overall medical alert watch because it is user-friendly and has a long battery life.
-In our testing, we found it had the shortest response time (just 29 seconds on average) and accurate GPS location services.
+In our testing, we found it had a rapid response time (just 29 seconds on average) and accurate GPS location services.

 Medical Guardian MGMove